Robust Physics-based Deep MRI Reconstruction Via Diffusion Purification: Related work

-It is important to clarify that when we use the term `adversarial', we are referring to the worst-case additive noise w.r.t.
-MoDL and the perturbation budget, as further explained in the upcoming sections.
+It is important to clarify that when we use the terms `adversarial' and `attacks', we are referring to the worst-case additive noise w.r.t. the DL-based MRI reconstructor and the perturbation budget used for robustness evaluation, as further explained in the upcoming sections.